-This financial report is designed to provide citizens, customers, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact Olmsted Soil and Water Conservation District at 2122 Campus Drive SE, Suite 200, Rochester, MN 55904 or call 507-328-7070.
+This financial report is designed to provide our citizens, customers and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
+If you have questions about this report or need additional financial information, contact the Olmsted Soil and Water Conservation District at 1188 50th Street SE, Rochester, MN 55904 or call 507-328-7070.